 volume ___ cm3 | ___ cm3

-Features of echostructure ___ | ___ Vascularization ___ | ___ Contours ___ | ___
+Features of echostructure ___ | ___ Vascularization ___ | ___ Outlines ___ | ___

 Capsule ___ | ___

-Appendages: right | left Dimensions: ____ | ____ head ___ mm | head ___ mm body thickness ___ mm | body thickness ___ mm tail thickness ___ mm | tail thickness ___ mm Features of echostructure _________ Vascularization ___ | ___ Contours ___ | ___ Veins of the spermatic cord _____
+Appendages: right | left Dimensions: ____ | ____ head ___ mm | head ___ mm body thickness ___ mm | body thickness ___ mm tail thickness ___ mm | tail thickness ___ mm Features of echostructure _________ Vascularization ___ | ___ Outlines ___ | ___ Veins of the spermatic cord _____

-Stress test: ______
+Load test: ______

 Conclusion __________________ Doctor _________

-The average salary of a doctor in the US is $294,000 per year (from $202,000 for pediatricians to $489,000 for orthopedists)
+The average salary of a doctor in the USA is $294,000 per year (from 202 thousand for pediatricians and up to 489 thousand for orthopedists)

 www.plaintest.com

-The structure of the inguinal-scrotal region (according to Prives)
+Structure of the inguinal-scrotal region (according to Prives)

 3. Fascia spermatica externa is a continuation of the superficial fascia of the abdomen.

-At what age is it necessary to do an ultrasound of the scrotum
+At what age is it necessary to do an ultrasound of the scrotum?

-Scheduled ultrasound examination is carried out at the age of:
+Routine ultrasound examination is carried out at the age of:

 Epididymis on ultrasound